A system of unstable higher Toda brackets: Review of the definition of

 \section{Review of the definition of $\{\vec{\bm f}\,\}^{(\ddot{s}_t)}_{\vec{\bm m}}$}

-Let $\mathrm{TOP}$ be the category of topological spaces (spaces for short) and continuous maps (maps for short), $\mathrm{TOP}^*$ the category of spaces with the base point (based spaces for short) and maps preserving the base point (based maps for short), and $\mathrm{TOP}^w$ the full subcategory of $\mathrm{TOP}^*$ of well-pointed spaces, that is, based spaces such that the inclusion of the base point to the based space is a cofibration in $\mathrm{TOP}$.
+Let $\mathrm{TOP}$ be the category of topological spaces (spaces for short) and continuous maps (maps for short), $\mathrm{TOP}^*$ the category of spaces with the base point (pointed spaces for short) and maps preserving the base point (pointed maps for short), and $\mathrm{TOP}^w$ the full subcategory of $\mathrm{TOP}^*$ of well-pointed spaces, that is, pointed spaces such that the inclusion of the base point to the pointed space is a cofibration in $\mathrm{TOP}$.